ralatsdc/Eye-Tracking-Analysis/README.md

 Eye-Tracking-Analysis
 =====================

-The personal science and art of observing animal tracks and other signs, with the goal of gaining understanding of the landscape and the animal being tracked (quarry).
+The detailed examination of the personal science and art of observing animal tracks and other signs.